 The video below explains how to report suspicious listings and written guides can be found here.

 Just to give you an example of a suspicious listing, here is one I’ve personally come across while ‘lurking’ on eBay (one of my favourite pastime.
 Guess I really need to get out more… 😉 ).

-The listing was a ‘buy it now’ listing for a Huawei P8 smartphone which looked very professional at first but had something very ‘fishy’ about it at second look:
+The listing was a ‘buy it now’ listing for a smartphone which looked very professional at first but had something very ‘fishy’ about it at second look:

 - The asking price was $22 with free shipping for a brand new phone.
-The cheapest price for a Huawei P8 on staticIce is $225.
+The cheapest price at the time for a that particular model on staticIce was $225.

 - The listing was under the category of ‘vehicles’ instead of phones.
 For the untrained eye, this might seem like a simple mistake by the seller and why they are selling the phone for such a low price (maybe no one could find their listing because it was in the wrong category).
 The thing that jumped to me straight away was that vehicles is one of the categories not eligible for Paypal buyer protection.
 At this stage it was quite obvious to me that these were scammers and that they were pros who knew exactly how the system works.

 - I looked at the seller’s sales history and feedback from previous buyers was quite positive.
-However, this seller never sold any Huawei P8 phones before or any other smartphones for that matter.
+However, this seller never sold any phones before.

 I reported the listing as fraudulent and the seller’s account as being potentially compromised and after a few days, I noticed that this seller’s profile was no longer visible on eBay.

 eBay almost never report back on the results of their individual investigations but it’s quite clear that there was something dodgy with that account and in all likelihood, someone has probably hacked the poor seller’s account.